 Apparently when tree-roos are disturbed they can easily fall out, and it was clear to see how…some of those positions looked a bit, er, on edge!

-There are a few types of tree roos, but only two species are endemic to Australia, and the Lumholtz can only be found on the Tablelands.
-The other to be found in Australia is the Bennett’s tree-kangaroo who lives in the nearby Daintree Rainforest.
+There are a few types of tree roos but only two species are endemic to Australia (the rest live in New Guinea), and the Lumholtz can only be found on the Tablelands.
+The other one found in Oz is the Bennett’s tree-kangaroo who lives nearby in the Daintree Rainforest.

 Nowadays they’re better known as Lumholtz’s Tree Kangaroo, named after the Norwegian explorer Carl Lumholtz who took the first specimens back to Europe.
 But among the Aboriginal people they’re called Boongarry, whose native name should not be forgotten.